roboticslab-uc3m/teo-developer-manual/introduction.md

   ![yarpmotorgui](fig/teo-yarpmotorgui.png)

 3. Within our programs and scripts, using the APIs provided by YARP.
+  - APIs
+  - Examples
-Also see [iCub-main: Getting accustomed with motor interfaces](https://robotology.github.io/robotology-documentation/doc/html/icub_motor_control_tutorial.html), but in the `remote` line, switch from `/icubSim/right_arm` to `/teoSim/leftArm` or the limb of your selection.
+    - [iCub-main: Getting accustomed with motor interfaces](https://robotology.github.io/robotology-documentation/doc/html/icub_motor_control_tutorial.html), but in the `remote` line, switch from `/icubSim/right_arm` to `/teoSim/leftArm` or the limb of your selection.

 ### Interfacing with the robot: RGB-D Sensor